 Substructure brickwork involves the construction of brickwork below ground height at foundation level, and is a vital part of stabilising a building and giving the overall structure strength.
 It's this initial layer of brickwork that ultimately provides integral structural support and load-bearing to the superstructure of the entire completed building.
 So, just as foundations need to be excavated to precise widths and depths, substructure brickwork also needs to be completed to exacting and accurate standards.

-At Mackoy substructure brickwork is a key aspect of the foundation infrastructure we help to create on large-scale development sites for our clients.
-Ensuring the vital first building blocks that go into making each of our clients' hi-spec new homes is safe, solid and constructed to strict quality controls, in line with NHBC standards and technical requirements.
+At Mackoy, substructure brickwork is a key aspect of the foundation infrastructure we help to create on large-scale development sites for our clients.
+We ensure that the vital first building blocks of our clients' high-spec new homes are safe, solid and constructed to strict quality controls – in line with NHBC standards and technical requirements.

 The first step in any new development, our earthworks prepare the ground for excavation.
-Stripping away the topsoil, clearing the site of vegetation, removing excess earth (muckaway) and levelling out any unevenness (cut & fill) to make way for groundbreaking to begin.
+This is done by stripping away the topsoil, clearing the site of vegetation, removing excess earth (muckaway) and leveling out any unevenness (cut and fill) to make way for groundbreaking to begin.

-No new home would be complete without plumbing and wastewater disposal.
-So as part of our groundworks infrastructure we create the trenches for these essential services to sit in.
-Connecting homes to mainland sewers, and ensuring provisions are there for fresh running water.
+No new home would be complete without plumbing and waste water disposal.
+As part of our groundwork infrastructure, we create the trenches for these essential services, connecting homes to mainland sewers and ensuring there are provisions for fresh running water.

 Oversites create an airtight seal between a building's groundworks infrastructure, and what will eventually become the finished floor.
 Providing a smooth layer of solid poured concrete, or suspended beam and block, that forms the floor's final foundation.